cakephp/docs/en/development/configuration.rst

 creating new applications and baking models is useful, generic table class make debugging more difficult at the same time.

-You can see if any query was fired off from a generic table class via DebugKit by select the history tab, select an http request and then selecting the SQL tab in DebugKit.
+You can check if any query was fired off from a generic table class via DebugKit by select the history tab, select an http request and then selecting the SQL tab in DebugKit.

 If that is not sufficient, you can throw an exeception if CakePHP is implicitly working off a generic ``Cake\ORM\Table`` instead of your ``App\ORM\ConcreteTable``